Murder of Susanne Lindholm: Events

-Trip home

 At around 3:10 a.m., Lindholm was observed by two male students standing outside Hotel Hesperia.
-According to police inquiries, she didn't hitchhike and walked along Mannerheimintie to nearby Helsinginkatu.
+According to police inquiries, she did not hitchhike and walked along Mannerheimintie to nearby Helsinginkatu.
 This would be the last time she was seen alive.
-The last direct bus line to Käpylä, four kilometers away from the hotel, was around 1:20 a.m., but on other lines she would've arrived approximately around 2:45 a.m.
+The last direct bus line to Käpylä, four kilometres from the hotel, was around 1:20 a.m., but on other lines, she would've arrived approximately around 2:45 a.m.
 Lindholm had no money for a taxi, and no driver claimed to have picked her up.

 At 4:00 a.m., a tenant at Sofianlehdonkatu 9 B was briefly awakened by the sound of a woman crying.
 Jouko Saarto, a tenant who lived under the Lindholm family's apartment, later reported that he heard footsteps from the stairwell, the sounds of a man and a woman, and the cellar door slamming at 2:10 a.m.
 The caretaker, who lived just above the front door and the basement, had heard nothing.
-The landlord, who lived above the basement, was away since the night before.

-In 2021 Jari Koski, the head of the Helsinki homicide squad told to the state broadcasting in a podcast that Lindholm had gone home by foot and that she met her killer on a sidewalk in front of the building where she lived.
-Lindholm had been seen arriving to her home building by foot before 4 am and meeting a young man on the sidewalk whom she had started a conversation with.
+The landlord, who lived above the basement, had been away since the night before.
+In 2021, Jari Koski, the head of the Helsinki homicide squad told the state broadcasting in a podcast that Lindholm had gone home by foot and that she met her killer on a sidewalk in front of the building where she lived.
+Lindholm had been seen arriving to her home building by foot before 4 a.m. and meeting a young man on the sidewalk whom she had started a conversation with.

 Discovery of the body

-The following afternoon, on 8 August 1976, Esko Savolainen, a newly-arrived tenant at Sofianlehdonkatu 9 B, discovered Lindholm's bloody body while he was fetching a bicycle pump in the cellar.
+The following afternoon, on 8 August 1976, Esko Savolainen, a newly arrived tenant at Sofianlehdonkatu 9 B, discovered Lindholm's bloody body while he was fetching a bicycle pump in the cellar.
 Her working day at Helsinki Airport had been scheduled to begin at about that time.
 Savolainen rushed to the caretaker, who called the police.

 Lindholm had been raped and strangled with a Finnair shirt which was taken from her bag.
-Finnish police classified her murder as a sexually-motivated attack, in which the victim had been treated in a cruel, inhumane way.
-She had fiercely fought back against her attacker, but was ultimately overpowered.
-Reports differ as to the condition of Lindholm's clothes when her body was found: one account claims that her clothes were disheveled, with a ski stick and a plastic child's shovel were placed over the body, while Susanne's father, retired sports journalist Torsten Lindholm, said in a 1976 magazine interview that the body had been neatly covered in her work coat and a green Finnair jacket, which she kept on her shoulders.
+Finnish police classified her murder as a sexually motivated attack, in which the victim had been treated in a cruel, inhumane way.
+She had fiercely fought back against her attacker but was ultimately overpowered.
+Reports differ as to the condition of Lindholm's clothes when her body was found: one account claims that her clothes were dishevelled, with a ski stick and a plastic child's shovel placed over the body, while Susanne's father, retired sports journalist Torsten Lindholm, said in a 1976 magazine interview that the body had been neatly covered in her work coat and a green Finnair jacket, which she kept on her shoulders.